-This level may be appropriate given the seriousness of the offense and the impact on the school and/or when documented interventions (in levels 1 and 2) have been implemented but the behavior is escalating.
+This level is appropriate given the seriousness of the offense and the impact on the school and/or when documented interventions (in levels 1 and 2) have been implemented, but the behavior escalates.

-- Referral to School Counselor
+- Referral to School counselor

 - Referral to School Social Worker

 - Referral to Community Resource Class (e.g. Alternatives to OSS)

 - Restorative Practice

 - In-School Suspension (ISS) 1-5 days

 - In-School Suspension (ISS) 5-10 days

 - Out-of-School Suspension (OSS) 1-10 days

-Any violation of the O.C.G.A Criminal Code will be referred to the Clayton County Public Schools Police
+Any violation of the O.C.G.A criminal code will be referred to the Clayton County Public Schools Police

-Level 4 Referral for Tribunal (for long-term suspension, expulsion, or assignment in an Alternative School).
+Level 4 Referral for Tribunal (long-term suspension, expulsion, or assignment in an Alternative School).

-This level may be appropriate when behavior violates state mandated offenses that require long-term suspension or expulsion or assignment in an Alternative School, or when certain indicated offenses have been violated three or more times within a current school year, or within the student's discipline history (as indicated), or when interventions have been put in place, but the behavior is escalating.
+This level is appropriate when behavior violates state-mandated offenses that require long-term suspension, expulsion, or assignment to an Alternative School; or certain offenses are violated three or more times within a current school year or within the student's indicated discipline history, or interventions are in place, but the behavior escalates.

-Any violation of the O.C.G.A Criminal Code will be referred to the Clayton County Public Schools Police
+Any violation of the O.C.G.A criminal code will be referred to the Clayton County Public Schools Police